healthysustainablecities/healthysustainablecities.github.io/source/_posts/software.md

 {% endraw %}

 ## What does this do?
 The software can be configured to calculate and report on policy and spatial indicators for healthy and sustainable cities in diverse contexts globally.
 The core set of spatial indicators are calculated for point locations, a small area grid (e.g. 100m), and overall city estimates.
 Optionally, indicators can also be calculated for custom areas, like administrative boundaries or specific neighbourhoods of interest.
 In addition CSV files containing indicators for area summaries and the overall city are also generated, omitting geometry.
+Metadata and data dictionaries are generated to accompany the data, along with reports in multiple languages.

 The default core set of spatial urban indicators calculated includes: